Gagnon-lab/takasugi-genetics/README.md

 Produces the cumulative density of barcodes within a representative embryo for each CRISPR system.

 #### **Figure 4F**: `python percentIndels.py`
-Produces a beeswarm showing the average rate of single-site edits in a typical barcode within a sample under each CRISPR system.
+Produces a beeswarm showing the average rate of single-site edits in a barcode within a sample under each CRISPR system.

 #### **Figure S5**: `python cosim-heatmap.py`
 Produces a heatmap of barcode similarity between different embryos based on the cosine similarity metric.
-Depending on which samples you want to compare, you need to set the `samples` variable in the script to one of the list variables.
-For example, if you want to compare all SpyCas9-edited embryos based on cosine similarity, simply set `samples` to `Spy_edited`. **Note**: Generating the heatmap in Figure S5E does take about ~5 hours.
+Depending on which samples you want to compare, you need to set the `samples` variable in the script to one of the assigned list variables.
+For example, if you want to compare all SpyCas9-edited embryos based on cosine similarity, simply set `samples` to `Spy_edited`. **Note**: Generating the heatmap in Figure S5E (for `All_edited`) does take about ~5 hours.